enonic/old-xp-doc/doc/reference/view-functions/assetUrl.rst

 assetUrl
 ========

-This generates a URL pointing to a static file.
+This generates a URL pointing to a static file in the site/assets folder, such as CSS, background images, etc.

 **Parameters:**